jupyter-server/jupyter_server/examples/simple/README.md

 make start2
 ```

-Try with the above links to check that only Extension 2 is responding.
+Try with the above links to check that only Extension 2 is responding (Extension 1 URLs should give you an error).

-## TODO

-+ Automatic redirect on the default home page.